vorce/forvillelser/posts/2018-10-29T15:20:37Z-finding-bugs-with-property-based-testing.md

 ### Conclusion

-I think there are way more opportunities to improve confidence in any code base with property based tests, than what we usually think.
+I think there are way more opportunities to improve confidence in any code base with property based tests than what we usually think.

-I'm also convinced that having this reasoning mode -- "what needs to go right?" -- in your arsenal might make some hairy issues a bit easier to work with.
+I'm also convinced that the -- "what needs to go right?" -- reasoning mode in your arsenal can make some hairy issues a bit easier to work with.